DonnaT0207/CAB432_Assignment1/A2_response_to_criteria.md

 - **What data is stored within your application that is not stored in cloud data services?:** Only temporary processing state in memory (ffmpeg processes, intermediate tmp files).
 - **Why is this data not considered persistent state?:** These can be recreated from S3 source if lost.
 - **How does your application ensure data consistency if the app suddenly stops?:** Persistent data (uploads, metadata, outputs) are always written to S3, RDS, and EFS.
 Restarting with a fresh instance does not lose any data.
+In addition, The client can resume operations using dedicated endpoint:
+• /resume/:jobId  allows users to resume transcoding jobs by reprocessing from metadata stored in RDS and source files in S3.
 - **Relevant files:**
     - index.js